Reading Time: 7 minutes

 We have to fight although we have to cry.

 We’ve got to hold up the blood-stained banner.

 We’ve got to hold it up until we die!

 There is a sense today in which the word evangelical has become something of an ethnic pejorative within the church in America.
 Needless to say, this ought not to be the case among those who confess the name of Christ (1 Thess.
 4:9).

 As sinful as it is to discriminate against one of God’s image bearers on the basis of his or her ethnicity, it is no less sinful to misconstrue or misapply an aspect of one’s identity as a Christian to advance or promote a particular ideological narrative or agenda.

-After all, we are soldiers in the army of Jesus Christ, my friends, and soldiers fight with each other not against each other.
+After all, we are soldiers in the army of Jesus Christ, my brothers and sisters, and soldiers fight alongside each other not against each other.

 “…and may the Lord cause you to increase and abound in love for one another, and for all people, just as we also do for you.”

 Defining Evangelicalism – Ariel Bovat, Kaleoscope Biblical Christians of Color